In successfully completing a major in political science, a student will be able to:

 The political science major is available as a bachelor of arts degree only, as defined in the section on degree requirements for all majors in this course catalog.

 For a major: 40 credits in the department, including 201, 210, 220, 230, 487, 490, and 498.
 The proseminar is chosen during the junior year from among elective courses designated by department faculty.
 Students taking a course as a proseminar register simultaneously for the course (4 credits) and 498 (1 credit).
 Students must sign up for the senior seminar (POLS 490) in the spring of their senior year.

 For a minor: 20 credits in the department, including 201, 210 or 220.

 For Oregon Initial Teaching Licensure in Social Studies, a student must complete the Linfield Teacher Education Program requirements.
 In order to complete these requirements, a student must begin taking education courses no later then his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.

 The International Relations major is housed in the Political Science Department.
 Because of the overlapping major requirements in Political Science and IR, students are not permitted to double major in these disciplines.
 However, they are encouraged to double major in either Political Science or IR, and other disciplines.
 Unlike Political Science, the IR major requires language proficiency (at least two years) and a semester study abroad.
-Refer to page 82 of this catalog for further information and the major requirements in International Relations.
+Refer to the International Relations website for further information and the major requirements in International Relations.

 The Law, Rights, and Justice minor is housed in the Political Science Department.
 The minor is interdisciplinary with requirements in Political Science, Philosophy, and English, Mass Communications, Business, Sociology, or Economics.
-Refer to page 84 for further information and the requirements for the Law, Rights, and Justice minor.
+Refer to the Law, Rights, and Justice website for further information and the requirements for the Law, Rights, and Justice minor.